jgscott/STA380/README.md

 Welcome to part 2 of STA 380, a course on predictive modeling in the MS program in Business Analytics at UT-Austin.
 All course materials can be found through this GitHub page.
 Please see the [course syllabus](syllabus.md) for links and descriptions of the readings mentioned below.

 Instructors:
-- Dr. James Scott (morning section).
-Office hours on Mondays and Wednesdays, 3:20 to 4:20 PM, in CBA 6.478.
+- Dr. James Scott.
+Office hours on Fridays, 6:40am to 7:30am, and 2:00 PM to 3:00 PM, via Zoom.
+(All times are US central time.)
-- Dr. Jared Fisher (afternoon section).
-Office hours on Tuesdays and Thursdays, 12:00 to 1:30 PM, CBA 2.542.
+- Dr. Jennifer Starling.
+Office hours TBA.

 Students in both sections are welcome to attend either set of office hours!

 ## Exercises

 The exercises are [available here](exercises/).
-These are due Monday, August 19th at 5 PM.
-Pace yourself, and start early on the first couple of problems!
-These are long.
+These are due Monday, August 17th at 5 PM, U.S central time.
+Pace yourself over the next few weeks, and start early on the first couple of problems!

 ## Outline of topics